pbdtools/xfds/docs/files/fds.md

 #### XB

 The `xb` filter takes a list of six numbers `(x0, x1, y0, y1, z0, z1)` and formats the numbers to have a consistent format.
 A custom format string can be provided.
-See g formatting](https://docs.python.org/3/library/string.html#format-specification-mini-language) for more information.
+See [Python's stringg formatting](https://docs.python.org/3/library/string.html#format-specification-mini-language) for more information.

 ```python title="examples/filters/xb.fds" linenums="1"
 {! filters/xb.fds !}